ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 is the number of threads waiting to acquire a lock.
 Scheduling overhead is more difficult to define.
-In an ideal world a given thread would only ever run on one core, any other threads that it communicated with would be on the same "core complex" - sharing an L3 cache so that IPIs and cache coherency traffic would not have to traverse an interconnect and any misses could be refilled without going to memory.
+In an ideal world a given thread would only ever run on one core, any other threads that it communicated with would be on the same "core complex" - sharing an L3 cache so that IPIs (inter processor interrupts - a facility to allow a cpu to interrupt other cpus) and cache coherency traffic would not have to traverse an interconnect and any misses could be refilled without going to memory.
 In practice this is impossible in the general case as CPUs are commonly oversubscribed and the scheduler cannot infer relationships between threads in different processes.
+The further away one cpu is from another the poorer the performance for latency sensitive operations such as networking and synchronous IPC.
+And the larger the distance between two cpus, the greater cost of refilling the caches when a thread is migrated.

 Scaling challenges:
  - memory latency